mjul/kotlin-tourist/README.md

 ### KotlinTest
 [KotlinTest](https://github.com/kotlintest/kotlintest) is an extensive open-source test DSL for Kotlin with a lot of matchers.
+It is very similar to [ScalaTest](http://www.scalatest.org/) for Scala.

 Note that to avoid the warning from the log framework, SLF4J, every time we run these tests, we need to include a log binder for the simple log framework: